kaustavdm/forge-access-granted/RUNBOOK.md

 #### 1.2 Setup Postman

-> [!NOTE]
-> While this workshop uses Postman, you will also find cURL commands for each HTTP request.

 1. Download and install [Postman](https://www.postman.com/downloads/) if you haven't already
 2. Import the [Postman collection](./postman/Twilio%20Forge-%20Access%20Granted.postman_collection.json) included in this repository
 3. Import the [Postman environment](./postman/Forge-%20Access%20Granted.postman_environment.json) or Create a new Environment in Postman with the following variables: